 As you can see, some of these protein ingredients contain the word “protein”, as well as hydrolyzed.
 Hydrolyzed basically means that the protein is broken down until it’s small enough to penetrate into your hair shaft to repair any damage.

-If this is still too much and you’re unsure of a hair product you want to try, put the ingredients into a site like “Is it CG?” and it will quickly let you know if your product is curly girl approved and the types of protein ingredients included.
+If this is still too much and you’re unsure of a hair product you want to try, put the product or the ingredients into a site like “Curlscan” and it will quickly let you know if your product is curly girl approved and the types of protein ingredients included.